Manticore425/Manticore425/README.md

-### Hi there I'm Manticore, a fresh graduate student.👋
+### Hi there I'm a fresh graduate student.👋
 ### Purple shadow from Salgon.😄

-💬 Feature is invisivility.
+💬 Feature is invisibility.

 <!--
 **liberate-your-heart/liberate-your-heart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.